ovh/docs/pages/manage_and_operate/iam/identities-management/guide.en-ie.md

 Federated users are represented by user groups in rights management.

-We recommand to use identity federation as soon as the number of person that should connect to your OVHcloud account became large enough, or if you want to centralise your access to a third party directory used for other services than OVHcloud
+We recommend to use identity federation as soon as the number of persons that connect to your OVHcloud account becomes large enough, or if you want to centralize your access to a third-party directory used for other services than OVHcloud.

 ### User groups